Harlow Town F.C.: History

 The start to the 2020 season was one of turmoil, with the COVID-19 pandemic causing disruption to the campaign preparations.
 Dave Collis replaced Mark Holloway as Manager in October, and Collis himself was relieved of his managerial duties in December after a run of nine consecutive defeats, to be replaced by former Manager Danny Chapman who stepped back into the role after some time away from the game.

-In December 2022, Harlow Town withdrew from the Southern Football League, as problems with their artificial pitch left them unable to fulfil their fixtures.
-As of January 2023, the club are attempting to resolve these issues and secure a return to the league pyramid for the 2023-24 season.
+In December 2022, Harlow Town withdrew from the Southern Football League, as problems with their artificial pitch left them unable to fulfill their fixtures.
+In May 2023, the club announced that the problems had been resolved and that they had negotiated a return to the league pyramid for the 2023–24 season, being placed in the Eastern Counties League Division One South.